prendradjaja/friendlog-web/JOURNAL.md

 - [ ] Bad caching
 - [ ] Good caching
 - [ ] Offline mode with Session Workers or App Cache
-- [ ] Use Google Forms "go to section based on answer".
-Probably the best way to do this is:
+- [ ] Multi-person support with Google Forms "go to section based on answer".
+(Implementation details below)
-    - Section 1 is basically the same as now, except with a "Multiple people" option in the dropdown.
-        - After section 1: Submit form (This is for the case where you leave "who" blank)
-        - Use "Go to section based on answer" for the "Who" question
-        - For "Multi people", use "Go to section 3"
-        - For every other option, use "Continue to next section"
-    - Section 2 has no questions.
-After 2, submit form.
-    - Section 3 is a Checkboxes with all the ppl.
 - [ ] Group events by date
 - [ ] \(Theoretically nice) Keep all URLs secret
     - I can do this by (instead of prompting for just API key) prompting for a concatenated secret consisting of API key + form URL + sheet URL